axelbellec/boop/README.md

 ## 🎯 Purpose

 As cycling gains popularity in urban areas, finding secure parking spots for bikes becomes crucial.
+While Bordeaux generally has an abundance of bike racks with one usually in sight, Boop provides a helpful tool for those times when you need specific information.

 Boop addresses this need by offering:
 - Up-to-date visualization of bike rack locations
 - Information on rack types (standard, cargo, or motorbike)
 - Number of available hoops at each location (capacity)

+This app is particularly useful when you need to find a specific type of rack or want to plan ahead for areas you're less familiar with.

 ## 🛠 Tech Stack